build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 In local explanation, the surrogate model $w$ is an approximation to a single instance of data with a neighborhood, rather than the whole of the dataset. or $\mathcal{X} = \{x^{\prime}|x \in \mathcal{N}(x) \}$ and $\mathcal{N(x)}= \{x \in \mathcal{X} | d(x,x^{\prime}) < \epsilon\}\text{; where } d \text{ is distant measure in a topology.}$ In simple case of Euclidean space: $\mathcal{N(x)}= \{x \in \mathcal{X}:\  |x - x^{\prime}| < \epsilon\}$.

-LIME and SHAP are two of the most commonly used local explanability models using surrogates into which we take an in-depth look as they are crucial for explaining some deep learning based model, specially for transformer-based NLP models.
+LIME and SHAP are two of the most commonly used local explainability models using surrogates into which we take an in-depth look as they are crucial for explaining some deep learning based model, specially for transformer-based NLP models.

 ## What is next?